sindresorhus/ora/readme.md

 Type: `string`\
 Default: Current `'text'`

-Text to be persisted after the symbol
+Text to be persisted after the symbol.

 ###### prefixText